Cooperation New Orleans' Loan Fund

 The Cooperation New Orleans Loan Fund provides non-extractive loans, consultation, and technical assistance to worker-owned cooperatives in New Orleans.

-Cooperation New Orleans is launching a cooperative loan fund to provide non-extractive loans to cooperative businesses in New Orleans.
-We are thrilled to be building a community loan fund through our peer membership relationship with Seed Commons--a national cooperative building sustainable local economies through non-extractive lending.
-Our Loan Fund team is made up of members of cooperation New Orleans, who are building the administrative foundation necessary to begin the lending process.
+We are thrilled to be building out our loan fund through our relationship with Seed Commons--a national cooperative building sustainable local economies through non-extractive lending.
+Our Loan Fund team is made up of members of cooperation New Orleans, who are building the administrative foundation necessary to begin and sustain the lending process.
 Guided by our values and the Seed Common principles, loan officers provide technical assistance for coops to develop business planning and democratic governance toward worker ownership and sustainable productivity.

 What is Non Extractive Finance?